rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 _side_note_start
 We consider PLs that reach a certain threshold of usage as immortal.
 A PL could be immortal but the ideas that went into its design may have died a long time ago.
 For that reason alone, it is a good idea to try to broaden the amount of formalism.
+Another example were immutability of formal thought is very, very useful is P2P (e.g. distributed blockchains).
+If distributing a change is expensive or impossible, then formal is needed.
+Inadequate formal thought in these areas is simply unpragmatic.
 _side_note_end

 These conversation examples were not intended to be exhaustive.
 They are biased, it is hard for me